chrislaskey/chrisandgitte.com/readme.md

 About
 ================================================================================

-A website for our wedding, featuring a custom design, responsive HTML with [skeleton.css](http://www.getskeleton.com/), multi-language support, and built on top of Python [Flask](http://flask.pocoo.org/).
+The website for our wedding, featuring a custom design, responsive HTML with [skeleton.css](http://www.getskeleton.com/), multi-language support, and built on top of Python [Flask](http://flask.pocoo.org/).